Installing the Basic Threat Intel App

-The Basic Threat Intel App helps you to review log data for Internet connectivity with known bad systems.
+The Basic Threat Intel App helps you to review log data for Internet connectivity with known bad systems or processing of known bad executables.
 You can use the provided resource sets to find and alert on unexpected or possibly malicious activity.

-What type of data does Basic Threat Intel App ingest?
+What types of data does Basic Threat Intel App ingest?#

 The Basic Threat Intel App collects data from three types of sources: